 If you’re working alone and you don’t collaborate with colleagues, try our basic cash flow template to monitor your cash balance in one single file.

 How to get the workflow template

-Click on the blue button below to install the cash flow template.
+Click on the blue button below to book a demo with our team to install the cash flow template.